Lake Information & Safety

 Lake Safety

-Recreational Facilities Information
+Recreational Facilities information

 There are 9 recreation sites available to the public on PowerSouth’s Gantt and Point A Lakes.
 PowerSouth is proud to make these facilities available to residents and visitors of Covington County.
 PowerSouth works closely with the Covington County Commission, Alabama Department of Environmental Management, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers and Federal Energy Regulatory Commission to be a good steward of the land and to protect the lakes and surrounding environment.
 Please help us keep the lakes clean for all to enjoy and remember the following while enjoying the lakes and PowerSouth’s Recreational Facilities: